Skip to main content

 Airless Tires

 Airless (or non-pneumatic) tires use mechanical structures, rather than air, to support the vehicle’s weight.
 For example, Goodyear markets airless tires for zero turn radius mowers and Michelin offers a line of airless radial tires for small‐scale utility, recreation, landscaping and construction vehicles.
 Looking ahead, Bridgestone has revealed an air free concept tire for commercial trucking applications that would support safer and more sustainable mobility in the fleet segment, and Goodyear, Hankook and Michelin have introduced concept tires that would bring airless tires to the passenger vehicle market.
-Additionally, Bridgestone, Cooper, Goodyear, Hankook, Michelin and Toyo have been active in the development and evaluation of airless tire technologies for additional vehicle categories.
+Additionally, Bridgestone, Goodyear, Hankook, Michelin and Toyo have been active in the development and evaluation of airless tire technologies for additional vehicle categories.

 Integrated Sensors